GanB/vega-trading-app/README.md

-# nss-frontend-capstone-trading-app
-NSS frontend capstone trading app
+A trading app using React and Material UI